 Commercial truck accidents greatly vary from typical car accidents in a few ways.
-Whereas most of the time car accidents are caused by driver error, road conditions, or vehicle malfunction, commercial truck accidents can be caused by entirely different factors.
-This means that a number of different entities, such as the following, may be held liable.
+Whereas most of the time, car accidents happen due to driver error, road conditions, or vehicle malfunction, commercial truck accidents can happen because of entirely different factors.
+This means that different entities, such as the following, may be liable.

 As with a car accident, a truck driver may be held liable for a truck accident.
 Truck drivers that engage in risky driving behaviors and who act negligently are often to blame.
 Such negligent actions include:

 Even if they did not commit one of the above actions, truck drivers are often thrown out onto the road these days with less training than they should have.
 The supply chain bottleneck and truck driver shortage means that trucking companies are scrounging for truckers.
 They may hire people who have fewer qualifications than in the past simply because they need warm bodies to drive trucks.